Home/Our Work/Policy Center/Infant and Early Childhood Mental Health Financing Policy Project

 Infant and Early Childhood Mental Health Financing Policy Project

-ZERO TO THREE launched the Infant and Early Childhood Mental Health Financing Policy Project (IECMH-FPP) in 2016 with support from the Irving Harris Foundation, Robert Wood Johnson Foundation, Alliance for Early Success, and University of Minnesota.
+ZERO TO THREE launched the Infant and Early Childhood Mental Health Financing Policy Project (IECMH-FPP) in 2016 and it has since served as a learning collaborative for 31 states.
+This project has been made possible by support from Irving Harris Foundation, Klingenstein Philanthropies, W. K. Kellogg Foundation, Robert Wood Johnson Foundation, Perigee Fund, Alliance for Early Success, and University of Minnesota.

 Jump To: